 It is well-known that construction sites are one of the places where accidents happen most frequently.
-Working on these sites are no doubt very hazardous.
 Construction businesses have to work hard to maintain a safe environment for their employees.
-Unfortunately, this is difficult to do since this type of work requires them to amass big buildings which are clearly going to put someone in the face of danger.
+Unfortunately, this is difficult to do, since this line of work is fraught with hazards that can cause many types of accidents.

-Below are some ways employees find themselves hurt or even worse on construction jobs.
+Here are the most common ways employees are hurt or killed on construction jobs.

 The second most common accident on constructions sites is people being hit by objects.
-According to OSHA, 78 people died due to this.
-There were also several people who unfortunately found themselves stuck between two objects which ended up killing them.
+According to OSHA, 112people died due to this.
+There were also 55 people who were killed after getting caught in between 2 objects

-This same report indicates that 66 workers died due to electrocution that year.
+This same report indicates that 86 workers died due to electrocution in 2018.

-People have been hurt or even killed by tools and materials falling on site.
-Think about it, if something such as a hammer falls from high enough, this could result is serious harm to whoever is at the receiving end of this potentially dangerous appliance.
+People have been hurt or killed by tools and materials falling on site.
+An object such as a hammer falling from high above could result in serious harm to someone below.

-Yep, car accidents are not just common for regular drivers, they happen on constructions sites too.
+Car accidents aren’t just common on the open road; they happen on constructions sites too.

 These things break down and cause large machines to fall on workers who are stuck there.